kimooamigo/be-perfect/README.md

 ## Deployment

-The website is deployed using GitHub Pages and can be accessed at [https://alkaison.github.io/Health-Plus/](https://alkaison.github.io/Health-Plus/).
+The website is deployed using GitHub Pages and can be accessed at [https://drmohamedonia.com/](https://drmohamedonia.com/).

 ## Getting Started

 To run the project locally:

-1. Clone this repository: `git clone https://github.com/Alkaison/Health-Plus.git`
+1. Clone this repository: `git clone https://github.com/kimooamigo/be-perfect.git`
-2. Navigate to the project directory: `cd Health-Plus`
+2. Navigate to the project directory: `cd be-perfect`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
-5. Open your browser and visit: `http://localhost:3000/Health-Plus`
+5. Open your browser and visit: `http://localhost:3000/be-perfect`

 ## Contributing